-Some people say they are
+Some people say they

-loss.
+in comparison, loss.
 Try not to put a sub in the middle

 of a wall or space.

-Also I suggest never putting
+Also I suggest never

-subs BEHIND your main speakers.
+putting subs BEHIND your main speakers.
 The low frequencies

 will mechanically vibrate the mains causing frequency